26Kanishka/Amazon_Sales_Analysis_PowerBi_Dashboard/README.md

 2. Sales by Segment: Pie charts illustrating the sales breakdown across different customer segments .

-3. Geographic Sales Distribution: A world map showcasing sales volumes by region, with bubble sizes representing sales amounts.

-4. Profit Analysis: Bar charts detailing profit contributions by product and customer, highlighting the top and bottom performers.
+3. Profit Analysis: Bar charts detailing profit contributions by product and customer, highlighting the top and bottom performers.

-5. Dynamic Insights: Users can apply filters and slicers to customize their view, dynamically updating the visualizations based on selected criteria.
+4. Dynamic Insights: Users can apply filters and slicers to customize their view, dynamically updating the visualizations based on selected criteria.

-6. Key Performance Indicators (KPIs): The dashboard features important KPIs such as total sales, total profit, and sales projections, which adjust according to the applied filters.
+5. Key Performance Indicators (KPIs): The dashboard features important KPIs such as total sales, total profit, and sales projections, which adjust according to the applied filters.

    Objective :